hamza15/GKE-Flask-HELM/README.md

 The above steps will configure our project, compute/zone, create a one-node cluster for this simple application and configure authentication credentials to interact with the cluster.

 - Download Helm 3 from https://helm.sh/docs/intro/install/ by using wget.
-This will download the tar.
+This will download the tar file.
 Untar helm binary and place it in /usr/local/bin

 **Note: For security best practices we use Helm 3 and not Helm 2.
 This is in favor of the security concerns around Helm 2 using a server side named Tiller.
 You can ready more about Security concerns surrounding Helm 2 here: https://engineering.bitnami.com/articles/helm-security.html**